niquewoodhouse/jekyll-blog/ahdestinations.md

 		 	</div>
 			<div class="unit whole mediumGapBott">
 					<p class="w50 mAuto grey">
-						Part of the design involved selecting imagery from freelance photographers.
+						Part of the design involved selecting imagery from freelance photographers, to help tell the story of each location.
 					</p>
 			</div>